alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tutorials/Agent/Agent.md

 This section is the global settings of the Agent, including the Agent's Target, Introduction, and LLM parts.

 ### Introduction
-For the description of the Agent's role, for example: You are an AI assistant skilled in information analysis.
+For the description of the Agent's role, such as being an AI assistant skilled in information analysis.

 ### Target
 The goal that the Agent needs to achieve.
-The Agent will revolve around this goal to complete a series of subsequent tasks.
+The Agent will focus on this goal to complete a series of subsequent tasks.

 ```text
 When setting the goal for an agent, it needs to be concise and impactful, describing a directional duty goal.
 Providing a specific and specialized domain scope is optimal.